websanco/liferay-learn/docs/dxp/latest/en/site-building/site-navigation/configuring-menu-displays.md

 You can build the hierarchy of pages and subpages in the Menu Display Fragment using two methods:

 - **Site Navigation Menus** (A) uses the menus you define using the Liferay DXP Navigation Menu for [Site navigation](./managing-site-navigation.md).
-By default, Liferay DXP provides two Site Menus based on the Public Pages and Private Pages hierarchies in your Site.
+By default, Liferay DXP provides two Site Menus based on the Pages hierarchy in your Site.
 - **Contextual Menus** (B) shows a menu that is based on the Page context.
 For example, you can create a more advanced navigation by combining a first-level Menu Display Fragment linked to one of your Site Menus with a second-level Menu Display Fragment that only shows the child Pages.
 This way, when the user clicks through the different Pages in the first-level menu, the second-level menu changes dynamically to show the children Pages.

 ![You can define the hierarchy of the Menu Display Fragment from your Site Menus or from Contextual Menus.](./configuring-menu-displays/images/05.png)